nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimxrt595/vglite_examples/tiger_freertos/example_board_readme.md

 Prepare the Demo
 ===============
-The demo use SSD1963 panel by default, to use other, change the macro DEMO_PANEL in mcux_config.h.
-Which number represents which panel can be found in display_support.h.

 1. Connect a USB cable between the host PC and the OpenSDA USB port on the target board.
 2. Open a serial terminal with the following settings:
     - 115200 baud rate